mattst88/drydock/README.md

 `drydock` aims to not only answer *what* a value set to, but *where* and *how* that is value defined.

+Currently, `drydock` does **not** interact with ebuilds at all and cannot evaluate package dependencies.

 ## Commands
 Run ```drydock --help``` to see a list of all commands.